OlaricheObi/app_trader-disk-o-tech/README.md

 ### All analysis work must be done in PostgreSQL, however you may export query results if you want to create charts in Excel for your presentations.

+Content rating is the suggested age range for app users.
+The 4 different ranges are 4+ years old, 9+ years old, 12+ years old, and 17+ years old.
+The first chart shows how profitable each content rating range is for our top 10 list.
+There were 2 apps in the 12+ content rating for a profit of $960,000, 2 apps in the 9+ content rating for a profit of $1,000,000, and 6 apps in the 4+ content rating for a profit of almost 3 million.
+So, apps avaible to people as young as 4 make up 60% of our top 10 list, and they account for almost 2/3 of the total profit.
+The second chart shows how profitable each content rating range is for all of the apps in our data set.
+You can see that apps available to younger people make generally make more profit.
+This slide shows a pie chart, illustrating content rating of all apps based on %.
+62% of all apps have a content rating of 4+, 20% have a 12+ rating, 13% have a 9+ rating, and 5% have a 17+ rating.
+Apps availble to younger people make up nearly 2/3 of all apps.
+Apps in the content rating of 4+ are more profitable, as well as making up the majority of the apps available.
+Basically, the lower the content rating, the more people use the app, therefore it's worth more.